Garside monoids and groups, braids.

 ⟨𝐬∈ 𝐒∣ 𝐬𝐭𝐬⋯ =𝐭𝐬𝐭⋯ (mₛₜ factors on each side) for 𝐬,𝐭∈ 𝐒⟩

-The positive braid monoid B⁺ associated with W is the monoid defined by the presentation above –- it identifies with the submonoid of B generated by 𝐒 by Paris01.
-This monoid is locally Garside, with the set of simples in bijection with the elements of W and with 𝐒 as atoms; we will denote by 𝐖 the set of simples, and by 𝐰 ↦ w the bijection between simples and elements of W. The group W has a length defined in terms of reduced expressions.
+The associated positive braid monoid B⁺ is the monoid defined by the presentation above –- it identifies with the submonoid of B generated by 𝐒 by Paris01.
+This monoid is locally Garside, with the set of simples in bijection with the elements of W and with 𝐒 as atoms; we will denote by 𝐖 the set of simples, and by 𝐰 ↔ w the bijection between simples and elements of W. The group W has a length defined in terms of reduced expressions.
 Similarly, having only homogeneous relations, B⁺ has a natural length function.
 Then 𝐖 can be characterised as the subset of elements of B⁺ with the same length as their image in W.

 If W is finite, then B⁺ is Garside with Garside element the element of 𝐖 whose image is the longest element of W. A finite Coxeter group is also a reflection group in a real vector space, thus in its complexified V, and B also has a topological definition as the fundamental group of the space Vʳᵉᵍ/W, where Vʳᵉᵍ is the set of elements of V which are not fixed by any non-identity element of S; however, we will not use this here.